Particl-Community/academy/in-depth/indepth_staking.rst

 - Can be activated effortlessly.
 - Activated by default on clients not protected by a password.
-- Allows you to participate in Particl's decentralized governance by voting on proposals.
+- Allows you to participate in Particl's :ref:`community governance <Community Governance Explained>` by voting on proposals.

 **Cons**